 - Half-Day Dolphin Viewing Eco Tour from Picton

 - Wildlife Island Sanctuary (Motuara) and Dolphin Cruise from Picton

 - Half day Guided Sea Kayak Tour from Picton

 - Full day Guided Sea Kayak Tour from Picton

 If you have got more time in the Marlborough Sounds area, walk the Queen Charlotte Track.

 Looking for more travel inspiration and tips for New Zealand?
-Check out the New Zealand Blog Post Archive.
+Check out the New Zealand Blog Archives.

 This article contains affiliate links to support this website.
 Clicking on an affiliate link does not cost the buyer a cent extra.
 It does help to cover the costs to keep this blog running, so that I can continue to create new, useful content every week.
 Consider it as a compliment for my work.
 For more information click here.